deekshithshekar/SC_LS_disruption_DSS/README.md

-# Predicting Supply Chain Disruption in Life Science Manufacturing
+# Predicting Supply Chain Disruption in Life Science Manufacturing Industry

 This project develops a **decision support system (DSS)** to predict and explain **supply chain disruptions** (delivery delays) in the **life science manufacturing industry**.
 Using historical pharmaceutical shipment data and a machine learning model, it estimates the risk of delay for new shipments and exposes insights via a **Streamlit dashboard**.